 If granted, a Lawful Development Certificate is legally binding confirmation that a 'development' is or would be lawful and thus immune from enforcement action at the time of issuing the certificate.
 If a Certificate is granted, it will be worded to precisely identify the full extent of any lawful uses, operations or other matters, and will include a plan to show the land or buildings in question.
 Refusal of an application may raise questions of whether the applicant should submit a retrospective planning application or whether the Authority should consider formal enforcement action to remedy the breach of planning control.

-If you require a formal decision as to whether existing or proposed development is lawful, then you can submit an application for a Certificate of Lawfulness.
-There are two kinds of certificate that can be applied for:
+If you require a formal decision as to whether an existing or proposed development is lawful, then you can submit an application for a Certificate of Lawfulness.
+There are two kinds of the certificate that can be applied for:

 - Certificates of Lawful Existing Use or Development.

 - Certificates of Lawful Proposed Use or Development.

 Anyone can make an application but the burden of proof in an application for a Certificate of Lawful Development lies firmly with the applicant and therefore clear and precise information, supported by sufficient evidence, must be provided to enable the Council to make a complete and accurate assessment against current planning legislation.
 The Council must be satisfied that on the ‘balance of probability’ the development carried out is lawful.
 If the evidence provided with the application is considered to be inadequate, then the application is likely to be refused on the basis of lack of evidence.
 This would not prevent a further application should more clear and precise evidence become available.
 Applicants are therefore strongly advised to provide as much clear and precise evidence as they can when submitting the application.

 The planning merits of the use, operation or activity in the application are not relevant in the consideration of whether the development is lawful or not as the issue of a certificate depends entirely on factual evidence about the history and planning status of the building or other land and the interpretation of any relevant planning law or judicial authority.